-Yesterday I learned about Alternative Prague during a four-hour walking tour through several neighborhoods in the city!
-It was a small friendly group of 7 – three Americans, two Israelis, and two Australians.
+Yesterday during a fun, four-hour walking tour through several neighborhoods I learned about Alternative Prague!
+It was a small friendly group of seven – three Americans, two Israelis, and two Australians.
 Our excellent guide Eliska, from Prague Alternative Tours, enlightened us on many aspects of Czech Alternative Culture and life in Prague.

-Eliska discussed the art, music, and theater scenes, Prague gentrification, and the vast impact of the 1968 Soviet Invasion on the Czech people and almost every aspect of their lives.
-She encouraged us to learn some Czech words – a difficult language, but I’m resolved to try harder and learn a few key phrases.
+Eliska discussed Prague’s art, music, and theater scenes, gentrification, and the vast impact of the 1968 Soviet Invasion on the Czech people and almost every aspect of their lives.
+Eliska encouraged everyone to learn some key Czech words and phrases – a difficult language, but I’m resolved to try harder.

-“The Soviet invasion successfully stopped Alexander Dubček and the Prague Spring liberalisation reforms and strengthened the authoritarian wing within the Communist Party of Czechoslovakia (KSČ).
+“The Soviet invasion stopped Alexander Dubček and the Prague Spring liberalization reforms and strengthened the authoritarian wing within the Communist Party of Czechoslovakia (KSČ).
 During this era, the foreign policy of the Soviet Union was known as the Brezhnev Doctrine.”

 Even today, the painful effects of the brutal Soviet invasion are still reflected in Czech culture.
 Some aspects of which (including religion) many Czechs do not discuss openly.

-Anyone can paint a message or drawing on the Lennon Wall which is near Charles Bridge in an area where the government allows graffiti, even though it’s not officially “legal”.
+Anyone can write a message or paint a drawing on the John Lennon Wall which is near Charles Bridge in an area where the government allows graffiti, even though it’s not officially “legal”.
 Graffiti is prohibited on historical buildings, businesses, and private residences.
-The punishment for graffiti writing on these structures is a fine the first time and prison for subsequent offenses.
+Punishment for graffiti writing on these structures is a fine the first time, prison for subsequent offenses.

 Galleries, Markets, Cafés, and Theaters

-We toured alternative galleries, pubs, flea markets, and cafés that are part of the youth scene in Prague and learned about alternative festivals, theaters, and live music venues – more than I will ever have time to visit during this trip!
-I took mental notes and am planning to visit a few theaters and galleries where “older people” might blend ;o) with the crowd… What motivates today’s youth is interesting.
+We toured alternative galleries, pubs, flea markets, and cafés that are part of the youth scene in Prague and learned more about alternative festivals, theaters, and live music venues – I will never have time to visit them all during this trip!
+I took mental notes and plan to visit a few theaters and galleries where “older people” might blend ;o) with the crowd… What motivates today’s youth is always interesting.

-Another place of interest is Dox Gallery.
+Dox Gallery is another interesting place.
 “The gallery’s mission is creating a space for research, presentation, and debate on important social issues, where visual arts, literature, performing arts, and other disciplines encourage a critical view of the so-called reality of today’s world.”

 Ztohoven Activist Collective

 Eliska told us about Ztohoven, an active resistance group described as a “Czech guerrilla artist collective known for its artistically motivated pranks”.
-To protest controversial Czech President Miloš Zeman, labeled a populist, “Ztohoven breached security at Prague Castle in 2014 and replaced a flag containing the Presidential Seal with a pair of men’s red underwear”.
+To protest President Miloš Zeman, who is labeled a populist, “Ztohoven breached security at Prague Castle in 2014 and replaced a flag containing the Presidential Seal with a huge pair of men’s red underwear”.

 We ended our tour at the Cross Club, named for “housing a crossroads of cultures and styles and genres in the centre of Holešovice”.
-Respected Cross Club has been a part of the Prague cultural scene for years.
-“Its fascinating futuristic design, with many unusual artefacts, has given the club a unique identity.”
+Respected Cross Club has been a part of the Prague alternative cultural scene for years.
+“Its fascinating futuristic design, with unusual artefacts, gives the club a unique identity.”

 Photos from the tour are attached.
 Více později…